prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-pb.md

 ## Overview of Rendering API

-The integration and usage of the Rendering API are similar to any other Ad SDK.
+The integration and usage of the Rendering API is similar to any other Ad SDK.
 It sends the bid requests to the Prebid Server and renders the winning bid.

 ![Rendering with GAM as the Primary Ad Server](/assets/images/prebid-mobile/modules/rendering/Prebid-In-App-Bidding-Overview-Pure-Prebid.png)